marcos-paiva/config/README.md

 # config
-Just collect of my config files :bowtie:
+Just a collect of my config files :bowtie: